carla-simulator/ros-bridge/Readme.md

 ## Create a catkin workspace and install carla_ros_bridge package

+First, clone or download the carla_ros_bridge, for example into

+   ~/carla_ros_bridge

 ### Create the catkin workspace:

     mkdir -p ~/ros/catkin_ws_for_carla/src
-    cd ~/ros/catkin_ws_for_carla
+    cd ~/ros/catkin_ws_for_carla/src
+    cp ~/carla_ros_bridge/* .
     source /opt/ros/kinetic/setup.bash
     catkin_make
     source ~/ros/catkin_ws_for_carla/devel/setup.bash

-For more information about configuring a ros environment see http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment
+For more information about configuring a ROS environment see http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment

-## Install carla python client API in your workspace
+## Install the CARLA Python API

-    cd carla/PythonAPI
-    pip2 install -e .  --user --upgrade
+    export PYTHONPATH=$PYTHONPATH:<path/to/carla/>/PythonAPI/<your_egg_file>

+Please note that you have to put in the complete path to the egg-file including the egg-file itself.
+Please use the one, that is supported by your Python version.
+Depending on the type of CARLA (pre-build, or build from source), the egg files are typically located either directly in the PythonAPI folder or in PythonAPI/dist.

 Check the installation is successfull by trying to import carla from python: